cyrusimap/cyrus-imapd/doc/source/imap/features/server-aggregation.rst

             "f+" -> "b+";
         }

-(1) A frontend connects to the mupdate master server and receives
+(1) A frontend (f) connects to the mupdate (m) master server and
-    updates from the mupdate master server.
+    receives updates from the mupdate master server.

     The frontend continues to receive updates about deleted, renamed or created mailboxes for as long as the connection from the frontend to